agnostic-apollo/Tasker-Random-Stuff/grab_timed_and_filtered_logcat/README.md

 # Grab Timed And Filtered Logcat

 This project provides a Tasker task that allows a user to capture logcats starting from the current time for the next x seconds using the [Tasker App].
 It also allows capturing logcat entries of specific tags and also the usage of regexes to filter specific entries.
+Check [Grab_Timed_And_Filtered_Logcat Task Info](Grab_Timed_And_Filtered_Logcat.tsk.md) file for more info on the task.
 ##